adam-ocheri/ML_Ops_101/ML_101/02-Regression/Regression.md

 The values of the coefficients, including the slope coefficient, are estimated based on the data during the model fitting process using the OLS method.
 The OLS method calculates the coefficients by minimizing the sum of squared residuals.
 Each observation in the dataset contributes to the estimation of the coefficients.

-The estimation process involves finding the values of the coefficients (often denoted as β1, β2, β3, etc.) that minimize the sum of squared differences between the observed values of the dependent variable and the predicted values from the linear regression model.
+The estimation process involves finding the values of the coefficients (often denoted as `β1`, `β2`, `β3`, etc...) that minimize the sum of squared differences between the observed values of the dependent variable and the predicted values from the linear regression model.

 The OLS estimation algorithm takes into account all the data points and iteratively adjusts the coefficients until it finds the values that result in the smallest sum of squared residuals.
 This estimation process ensures that the linear regression model captures the overall relationship between the independent variable(s) and the dependent variable in the best possible way.

-The formula to estimate the slope coefficient (β1) in linear regression is:
+The formula to estimate the slope coefficient (`β1`) in linear regression is:

 ```r
 β1 = ∑((xi - x̄)(yi - ȳ)) / ∑((xi - x̄)^2)